-Figure 3: Screen shot of cod tag mapping tool using shinydashboard and leaflet.
-The markercluster function dynamically splits or pools tagging locations (red, orange, green or yellow points) depending on zoom level, the recoveries positions (blue) are much fewer, and are left to be plotted individually at all scales.
-Options to include pop up labels are included, so specific information on each point can be retrieved with a mouse click (in this case: tag number, fish length, date released, and date captured), which is particularly useful when error checking.
+Figure 3: A screen shot of cod tag mapping tool using shinydashboard and leaflet.
+The markercluster function dynamically splits or pools tagging locations (red, orange, green or yellow points) depending on zoom level, the recovery positions (blue) are much fewer, and are left to be plotted individually at all scales.
+Options to include pop up labels are included, so specific information on each point can be retrieved with a mouse click (in this case: tag number, fish length, date released, and date recovered), which is particularly useful when error checking.